M4Yt/ProgListr.js/README.md

 ### Usage
 There is only one function, called `getProgs()`.
 This function is asynchronous and returns a promise with an array of objects.
-Every object represents a program, with a name and a version.
+Every object represents a program, with a name and a version (and architecture if ran on linux).
 Add the library to your program by putting
 `const plistr = require('proglistr');`.
 From there you can call the function as `plistr.getProgs()` and then do with the data as you please.